MithrilJS/mithril.js/docs/index.md

 Let's change our click counter to make it save data on a server.
 For the server, we'll use [REM](http://rem-rest-api.herokuapp.com), a mock REST API designed for toy apps like this tutorial.

 First we create a function that calls `m.request`.
-The `url` specifies an endpoint that represents a resource, the `method` specifies the type of action we're taking (typically the `PUT` method [upserts](https://en.wiktionary.org/wiki/upsert)), `data` is the payload that we're sending to the endpoint and `useCredentials` means to enable cookies (a requirement for the REM API to work)
+The `url` specifies an endpoint that represents a resource, the `method` specifies the type of action we're taking (typically the `PUT` method [upserts](https://en.wiktionary.org/wiki/upsert)), `data` is the payload that we're sending to the endpoint and `withCredentials` means to enable cookies (a requirement for the REM API to work)

 ```javascript
 var count = 0